 The ConnectR Story

 Reconciliation Saskatoon is a community of over 115 organizations, non-profits, businesses and partners who have come together towards one mission: to initiate a citywide conversation about Reconciliation and provide opportunities for everyone to engage in calls to action.
-Led by The Office of the Treaty Commissioner and The City of Saskatoon, and joined by the Saskatoon Tribal Council and Central Urban Métis Federation Inc., we host the hugely successful “Rock Your Roots” Walk for Reconciliation on National Indigenous Peoples’ Day in Saskatoon every year.
+Led by The Office of the Treaty Commissioner and The City of Saskatoon, and joined by the Saskatoon Tribal Council and Central Urban Métis Federation Inc., we host the hugely successful “Rock Your Roots” Walk for Reconciliation in Saskatoon every year.
+To learn about the Rock Your Roots: Walk for Reconciliation, WATCH THIS VIDEO!

-ConnectR is our latest project and evolved out of a desire to share the opportunities we experience through Reconciliation Saskatoon beyond our circle.
+ConnectR is a project that evolved out of a desire to share the opportunities we experience through Reconciliation Saskatoon beyond our circle.

 - listen to each other and build new relationships;